Cannabis can produce a range of effects that vary from person to person, which makes it difficult to classify it as a single type of drug.

 As a stimulant, weed carries the same risks it does as a depressant.
 You can eventually become dependent on it for its mood-elevating effects, and smoking it can lead to respiratory issues.

 Weed is perhaps most often stereotyped for its hallucinogenic effects.
-While hallucinations are possible, they don’t occur every time or in all users.
+While hallucinations are possible, they happen rarely and don’t occur in all users.
+But the symptoms of weed, such as time distortion, are also part of a hallucination.

 Hallucinogens are substances that alter your perception of reality, either through changes in your sensory perception or visual or auditory hallucinations.